Creating your first Micronaut GraalPy application

 3 The @Get annotation maps the index method to an HTTP GET request on /hello.

 4 By default, a Micronaut response uses application/json as Content-Type.
-We are returning a String, not a JSON object, so we set it to text/plain.
+We are returning a String, not a JSON object, so we set it to text/plain with the @Produces annotation.

 5 Use the HelloModule bean to call the Python function hello(txt) in hello.py.